google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 * Health Authority Verification Disabled: Must be set to _false_ in production environments.
 Can be set to _true_ for testing

-_Health Authority Certifictes to Accept:_ Check the certificate you configured earlier.
+_Health Authority Certificates to Accept:_ Check the certificate you configured earlier.
 This allows this health authority to trust verification certificates from that verification server.

 For more information on diagnosis verification, see: